CelliesProjects/aquacontrol32-pio/README.md

     -D LEDPIN_4=xx
 ```

-Note: The ds18b20 temperature sensoris not supported in the headless build.
+Note: The ds18b20 temperature sensor is not supported in the headless build.

 ### 3 - Setup your WiFi secrets in `src/secrets.h`